MGPFE/E-Commerce_Website/README.md

 # E-Commerce_Website
-This is an E-Commerce website written in Python and Django.
+This is an E-Commerce website written in Python and Django, it's available under http://hellobutik.pythonanywhere.com/
 ___
 ## Screenshots